Treat yourself to these yummy Roasted Sweet Potato Fries with Garam Masala Ketchup ... they're super delish and so easy to make!

 - Slice potatoes in half horizontally (no need to peel first), and then cut each half into slices about ½-inch thick.

 - Cut the slices into fries about ½-inch wide, then place the fries in a large Ziplock bag.

 - Sprinkle the fries with the cornstarch.
 Seal the bag and shake until the fries are evenly coated with cornstarch.

 - Open bag.
 Drizzle fries with olive oil and sprinkle with garam masala and salt.

 - Close the bag again and shake until fries are evenly coated.

-- Return fries to the oven and bake for another 15-20 or until browned on the second side.
+- Flip fries, then bake for another 15-20 or until browned on the second side.

-- While the fries are cooking, place ketchup, garam masala, and cayenne in a small bowl.
+- While the fries are cooking, mix together ketchup, garam masala, and cayenne.
+Set aside.

 - Remove fries from oven and season to taste with additional salt, if desired.

-- - It's very important that the fries cook in a single layer.
+- It's very important that the fries cook in a single layer with room around them.
 Use more than one baking sheet, if necessary, and rotate the pans' positions in oven after flipping halfway through.